International Moving Company to Hong Kong

 SDC is an International Moving Company to Hong Kong that has been relocating clients from the United States to the southern Chinese territory of Hong Kong since it was still a British Colony.
 As a leading international business powerhouse, Hong Kongese citizens and companies traverse the world and require frequent moving services.

-Please note that though Hong Kong is officially a part of China, many of the visa and import rules will be different.
-Importing to Hong Kong is far less regulated, though you will still require a visa for long term stay.
+Please note that though Hong Kong is officially a part of China, many visa and import rules will be different.
+Importing to Hong Kong is far less regulated, though you will still require a visa for a long-term stay.

 International Household Moving to Hong Kong

 Most of our client’s apartments in Hong Kong will seem smaller than what they are used to in the United States.
 As an international household moving to Hong Kong company, SDC International Shipping can help facilitate your move with the logistics that make sense for a move from the United States to Hong Kong.
 For many, this will mean shipping a portion of your household and storing a portion for a few years until you return.

 We recommend a pilot trip to Hong Kong before your move.
 Think about the size of the house you will move into Hong Kong.
 Will your current furniture fit into your new apartment?
 If so, bring it.
 It will be of superior quality and much more affordable than what you will find in Hong Kong.